TriplyDB/Comunica-GraphQL/README.md

 yarn run dev
 ```

-The Linked Data backend must be configured once.
-This is done by
+The Linked Data backend must be configured after the linked data backend has been (re-)started.
-running the following commands:
+This is done by running the following commands:

 ```sh
 cd configurer